 As per the data from PHED, Government ff Mizoram, 16 wells have been constructed in the block.
 The depth of the well varies from 100 to 150 m.
-The depth to water level varies from 40m at Thaizawl to 90 m at Hauruang, Lunglei and Thualthu.
+The depth to water level varies from 40m (Thaizawl) to 90 m (Hauruang, Lunglei and Thualthu, Sekhum and Zobawk).
+The depth to water levels in tubewells have been shown in Figure 10.

-Attempt have been made to monitored the tube well during field studies, however, it was found the most of the wells are not traceable while some of them are sealed and are not working.
+Attempts have been made to monitor the tubewells during field studies, however, it was found that most of the wells are not traceable while some of them are sealed and defunct.
 It is inferred from the available data that an unconfined aquifer occurs within 10m from ground level.
 Similarly, a semi-confined fractured aquifer occurs within 50m from ground level mostly in splintery shale areas or hard compact Bhuban sandstone formation.
-The same is depicted in a schematic litho-section of the area in Fig 13.
+The same is depicted in a schematic litho-section of the area in Figure 11.